-Places are limited and students expressing an interest in a Vocational Pathway will need to attend a school-based interview to demonstrate their enthusiasm for the subject.
+Places are limited and students expressing an interest in a Vocational Pathway will need to attend a meeting with Mr Bateman to demonstrate their enthusiasm for the subject before opting for this on the option form.
 This process is vital, because we must ensure the course is appropriate for each individual.
+These appointments will take place as part of the Year 8 parents evening on 7th March and will be booked using our Parents' Evening booking system - https://wadebridgeschool.schoolcloud.co.uk/